qurator-spk/sbb_images/doc/annotator.md

 Edit qurator/sbb_images/webapp/config/annotator-config.json such that it points to ".htpasswd".

 Adapt the other options in that file such that they fit your desired image classification task:

-## User-Interface

-* A : The image to be labeled.
-* B : The label that has been proposed by a classifier.
-* C : Re-label the image according to one of these classes.
-* D : Confirm the current label below the image and go to the next randomly chosen image.
-* E : Preselect subset of images to be labeled based on predictions provided by a classifier.

 ### annotator-config.json:
 * LABELS: The image classes that you want to assign to your images.